hsingh17/Spendings-Tracker/README.md

 # Spendings-Tracker
 This repository holds the code for my spendings tracker app built with Java and React.js

 ## TODO
-- basic form validation
-    - If user deletes all spendings from the form table and clicks 'Update', it should delete the SPENDING_USER_AGGR id associated to it as well (backend)
-    - When adding or editing a spending and someone puts duplicate categories, collect them to be together (likely to be done on the backend)
 - clean up backend api more
-    - turn application.properties in to application.yml
     - add logging to backend
-    - use enums where possible.
-    - no @Autowired -> use construct autowiring
     - add logout functionality
 - dashboard
 - home page